How to be successful at the CMO / VP Marketing level

 Beloved Brands playbook

-Our readers tell us they keep our Beloved Brands playbook close by for whenever they need to take on a new project.
+Our readers tell us they keep our Beloved Brands playbook nearby whenever they need to take on a new project.
 Clearly, we are thrilled that 89% of Amazon reviewers have given Beloved Brands a 5-star rating.
 Also, we wrote a B2B Brands playbook and a Healthcare Brands playbook

 2. Run the process and the system

-3. Be the visionary
+3. The CMO must be the visionary

 4. Put the spotlight on your people

 The best VP Marketing or CMO lets their people own it and let them shine.
 It has to be about them, not you.
 Do not be the super-duper Brand Manager.
-By making all the decisions, you bring yourself down a level or two, and you take over their job.
+By making all the decisions, you bring yourself down a level or two and take over their job.
 Instead of telling, start asking questions.
 Challenge your team and recognize the great work.
 It might be my own thing, but I never said: “thank you” because I never thought they were doing it for me.
 Instead, I said: “you should be proud” because I knew they were doing it for themselves.

-5. Be a consistent, authentic, approachable leader
+5. Be an authentic, approachable leader

-The best VP Marketing or CMO has an open door and make it easy for people to engage them.
+The best VP Marketing or CMO has an open door and makes it easy for people to engage them.
 You have to set up an avenue where they can approach you and feel comfortable enough to communicate the good and bad.
 A hidden leader scares people.
-No one wants to share concerns or bad results, for fear of how you will react.
+No one wants to share concerns or bad results for fear of how you will react.
 Don’t get left in the dark.
 Open communication keeps you more knowledgeable.
 Get your people to challenge you.
 Inconsistent and unpredictable behavior by a leader does not “keep them on their toes.”
 It creates tension and inhibits creativity.

 Be consistent in how you think, how you act in meetings, and how you approve.
 Leadership assumes “follower-ship.”
 Create an atmosphere that will make people want to go the extra mile for you.
-Once you show up ready to listen, you will be surprised how honest they will be and how much they will tell you.
+Once you show up ready to listen, you will be surprised by how honest they will be and how much they will tell you.

-Your peers hope you to run Marketing and let them run their functional area.
+Your peers hope you run Marketing and let them run their functional area.
 Also, the specific problems you face, they might not appreciate or even understand the subtleties of the role.
-Your boss also gives you too much rope, which can be either good or bad.
+Your boss also gives you too much rope, which can be good or bad.
 There will be less coaching than you had in prior positions.
 It is crucial for you to have a good mentor or even an executive coach to give you someone to talk with that understands your role.

 Marketing Careers